North Shore Hospital

 Waitemata DHB provides health services to approximately 500,000 residents of North Shore City, Waitakere City, and Rodney District.
 It has the largest population of any district health board.

 North Shore Hospital is accessed by Shakespeare Road in Takapuna, and is situated on the shores of Lake Pupuke.
-The ward tower block overlooks the Rangitoto Channel and the magestic Rangitoto Island on one side, and the Waitemata Harbour with views extending towards Auckland City on the other.
+The ward tower block overlooks the Rangitoto Channel and the majestic Rangitoto Island on one side, and the Waitemata Harbour with views extending towards Auckland City on the other.

 The hospital provides the following acute services: